-The Transfusion Innovation groups in Rockville, MD and Norfolk, VA provide testing and performance assessment services (Test and Evaluation) for manufacturers and commercial organizations in the product development lifecycle of new and modified medical devices, technologies and processes for the collection, manufacture, storage, and testing of blood and blood products according to industry standards and in support of FDA licensure.
+The Transfusion Innovation Department supports strategic research in line with the American Red Cross Mission.
+In addition to internal research and support, the Transfusion Innovation Teams at the Holland Laboratories and the Norfolk Clinical Research Laboratory collaborate with multiple commercial organizations in the product development lifecycle of new and modified medical devices, technologies and processes for the collection, manufacture, storage, and testing of blood products according to industry standards and in support of FDA licensure.

-In addition, the Norfolk, VA group assists companies with licensing studies (including radiolabeling in vivo procedures) for new blood products, new storage containers, platelet and red cell additive solutions, leukoreduction, irradiation, frozen blood, cell processing and washing, anaerobic storage and pathogen inactivation.
+This includes contract research for FDA licensing studies (including radiolabeling in vivo procedures) for new blood products, new storage containers, platelet and red cell additive solutions, leukoreduction, irradiation, frozen blood, lyophilized blood, cell processing and washing, anaerobic storage and pathogen inactivation.